-Plastic is considered a cheap material that is easily discarded of.
+Plastic is considered a cheap material that is easily discarded.
 With all its consequences.
-We currently realise the urgency of plastic as the cause of an environmental problem, but at the same time it is hard to imagine a world without it.
+We currently realise the urgency of plastic as the cause of an environmental problem, but at the same time, it is hard to imagine a world without it.
 For example, think of applications in the medical field, in the field of electricity, in cars and aircrafts and in household appliances.

 In addition to changing exhibitions, lectures and workshops, Yksi Expo and the Embassy of Rethinking Plastic have initiated the Rethinking Plastic Academy, an in-depth programme for design students.
 Twelve Media Art & Performance students from Koning Willem I College (Den Bosch) have joined, as well as seven excellent students from SintLucas (Boxtel/Eindhoven).
-On June 18, they will present their works to a jury.
-The selected works will be on display at Yksi Expo during Dutch Design Week 2021.\
+On June 18, they presented their works to a jury.
+The selected works were displayed at Yksi Expo during Dutch Design Week 2021.\

 The Embassy is currently working on the development of the narrative.